kingspp/kingspp.github.io/_posts/2018-09-10-analysis-of-tensorflow-contrib-sunset.md

 ---
 layout: post
 title: "Analysis of Tensorflow Contrib Sunset"
-description: "Recently tensorflow announced that for 2.0 release, contrib package will be deprecated.
-The post is aimed at analyzing the effects."
+description: "Recently tensorflow announced that for 2.0 release, contrib package will cease to exist.
+The post is aimed at analyzing the after effects."
 author: kingspp
 category: Algo
 tags: tensorflow tensorflow-contrib deeplearning machine-learning
 finished: false
 ---
 **What is Tensorflow?**<br>
-Tensorflow is the first ever open source project to have > 100,000 stars for a machine learning framework.
-It is full stack framework which includes support data preprocessing, predictive modelling and serving.
+Tensorflow is the first ever open source project to have > 100,000 stars (for a machine learning framework ;).
+It is a full stack framework which includes support data preprocessing, predictive modelling and serving.

 **What is tensorflow.contrib package?**<br>
-Since tensorflow was made opensource, the framework got lot of attention from the community for its simplicity and ease of training a neural network.
+From the time when tensorflow was made opensource, the framework got a lot of attention from the community for its simplicity and ease of training a neural network.
 Contrib package provides rapid prototyping facilities for contributors.

 **Why is it deprecated?**<br>
-Since its inception, contrib package has outgrown its size and application use cases and hence from 2.0 contrib package will cease to exist.
+Since its inception, contrib package has outgrown its size and use cases, hence from 2.0, contrib package will cease to exist.
-Instead of contrib package, a single package will be split into easily maintainable open source projects.
+Instead, the package will be split into easily maintainable open source projects.
 Some of the most used api's will be optimized and later integrated with tensorflow.

 **Is there any way to analyze / measure the after effects?**<br>
-It got me thinking, since I was using few api's from contrib package, what might be the global trend of this package?
+It got me thinking, since I was using few api's from contrib package, what might be the global trend?
 The package is not new and is the most contributed amongst others.
 My intuition for global trend is `tf.contrib.layers.xavier_initializer` api would top, just because I am a big fan of it :D.

 The obvious place to look for api usage is in *open source projects* which leads to **Github**.
-Github provides various types of search api's which aids us in finding usage.
+Github provides various types of search api's which aids us in finding the usage statistics.
 But the implementation is not straightforward as they have disabled code search on their entire collection of open source projects.
-Instead they allow us to perform code search on a single repository instead.
+Instead they allow us to perform code search on a single repository.

-Before heading to github api's I would recommend you to get [OAuth Client Key](https://developer.github.com/v3/#authentication), as the authentication provides, extra 20 requests / min.
+Before heading to github api's I would recommend to setup [OAuth Client Key](https://developer.github.com/v3/#authentication), as the authentication provides, extra 20 requests / min.
 By default [rate is limited](https://developer.github.com/v3/search/#rate-limit) to just 10 requests / min.
 I will be using
 [ratelimit](https://github.com/tomasbasham/ratelimit) package to reduce headaches related to rate-limiting!
+Thanks Tomas!

 So the first step is to get a list of all the repositories which uses tensorflow.
 The easiest way to search a repository having tensorflow code is by using filters. <br>
 a.
-Create a list of topics which projects might use tensorflow framework<br>
+Create a list of topics, where projects might use tensorflow framework<br>
 b.
 Primary language of the repository is Python.<br>
 c.
 Repo has > 10 stars.